-But it isn’t alway wonderful.
+But it isn’t always wonderful.
 We have all read the news stories; sometimes residents get hurt or even killed by another resident, or a patient with severe dementia manages to get out and is later found dead.
 There are even stories of patients who are abused or neglected by staff – the very people who are supposed to protect them.

 “It is very bad when a home isn’t good.
-I want every home to be good, because we are only as good as our weakest link.
+I want every home to be good because we are only as good as our weakest link.
 The public thinks that if a staff person anywhere is caught doing bad things then every place has staff doing bad things – if one place is bad, every place is bad – that’s the general public view.
-We work very hard to make sure that these kind of things don’t happen, but whenever you have vulnerable people in the care of others sooner or later you will have someone doing something wrong, or not doing what they’re supposed to be doing.
-Fortunately it is very rare – but it happens.”
+We work very hard to make sure that these kinds of things don’t happen, but whenever you have vulnerable people in the care of others sooner or later you will have someone doing something wrong, or not doing what they’re supposed to be doing.
+Fortunately, it is very rare – but it happens.”

 The worse the incident the more likely we will hear about it and the worse our opinion of all long-term-care homes becomes.
 Unless you have direct experience with one or you read the obituaries on a regular basis, your impression of long term care is likely negative.
 I asked Sue how she thinks public perception could change.
 What would it take?